pondrejk/dizzer/chap3-vis_challenges-density.md

 TODO: image - dataflow via those filters (later).

 processing difficulties ... technological filter - screen resolution limits, infrastructure limits -- not all datapoints can be shown. cognitive filter -- not all can be processed, how to define and check automatically?

+but maybe better scheme for the shifting role of cartography: data -> cartographic immagination -> technologic reapropriation/innovation

 In the following sections, whe will focus on two kinds of cartographic difficulties that arrise from processing heavy load of big data, namely dealing with density and dealing with change.

 The visual problem posed by high density of point data is easy to imagine (for example from fig...).
 Some basc data visualisation methods may be immune to this (barcharts, pie charts), but positional types of visualisation like scatterplots and maps are hit heavily by this.

 ![**Fig.** Big data scatterplot on the left and big data parallel coordinate plot on the right.
 A tongue-in-cheek reflection on human perceptual limits, modified after @fischer2015why.](imgs/bd-diagrams-joke.png)

+Similarly not all types of data are hit heavily on the cartographic visualisation side.
+If we circle back to types of point data, they are not equally difficult from the cartograhic view.
+Not all data processing challenges translate to cartographic challenges.
+Cartographic difficulties stem mainly from changes in position...?
+Stations, even if producing big data level loads of attributes are not so difficult cartographically if having low number and density, or better to say, it is nothing new for cartograhers...

 # Congestions + Data reduction methods